jfelipeforero/take-home/README.md

 First check if you have NPM installed

 ### On /server
-Create an .env file and create the following variables
+Create an .env file and define the following variables:

 OPENAI_API_KEY={the key that you provided us}

 PORT=1337

-### Run the following scripts on the server/src folder
+### Navigate to the /server/src folder and execute the following commands:

 ```sh
 npm install